GlorifiedPig/Rustpad/README.md

-# Rustpad
+# Rustbook
-📓 An open source notepad software written in Rust
+📓 An open-source notebook software written in Rust.